 I remember the first time I walked into Mr. Schattner’s office, I was extremely anxious and uneasy.
 I had successfully completed a detox program so my body was off the drugs, but my mind was craving them to feel better mentally.
 I did not know how to live life on it’s own terms, without resorting to substance abuse.
 While I removed the drugs from my system, I was left an empty shell of a person, scared to interact with others and plagued by a history of addiction, anxiety, and depression.

-Together, we examined my negative thoughts and beliefs through cognitive therapy and it’s connection to my self-sabotaging behaviors with cognitive-behavioral therapy.
+His treatment philosophy focuses on getting to the root causes of your emotional or psychological distress.
+I learned that feeling anxious and depressed at the same time is a common condition, and can be healed through exposure and response prevention therapy.
+We also examined my negative thoughts and beliefs through cognitive therapy and it’s connection to my self-sabotaging behaviors with cognitive-behavioral therapy.
 I learned how to challenge these negative thoughts and beliefs, which lead me toward achieving the things I wanted, which was freedom from the anxiety and depression that crippled my life and fueled my addiction.

 I learned to face my fears, instead of running away from them and numbing myself with drugs.
 We practiced a variety of life skills and Mr. Schattner helped me feel comfortable in my own skin again.
 Slowly but surely, my confidence and self-esteem increased after each session, and I was able to venture out into public and social gatherings without the fear of rejection.